zilishen/documentation/content/mesh/tutorials/kic/deploy-with-kic.md

 ---
 title: "Deploy with NGINX Ingress Controller"
-description: "This topic describes how to install and use the NGINX Ingress Controller with NGINX Service Mesh"
+description: "This topic describes how to install and use F5 NGINX Ingress Controller with NGINX Service Mesh"
 weight: 200
 draft: false
 toc: true